 - GotoWebinar: This is the corporate standard that works great if you have a smaller audience or the budget to invest in quality webinars.

-You’ll also want to look for an affiliate tracking system, to give your joint venture webinar partner an accurate count of how many sales you made together.
+You’ll also want to look for an affiliate tracking system, to give your webinar partner an accurate count of how many sales you made together.
 Alternatively, you could set up a special product checkout page just for this joint webinar, but doing this the affiliate way is generally more transparent for the partner.

 Other Systems To Make Your Life Easier